 Senior Attendance Policy

 The senior attendance policy is intended to be similar to a professional work environment.
-As a Senior there are 5 days that may be used throughout the year for absences.
+As a Senior there are 10 days that may be used throughout the year for absences.
 These are available for both excused and unexcused absences.
-School Business and field trips will not count against the 5 days.
-Days that are not used may be used for early release at the end of the school year.
+School Business and field trips will not count against the 10 days.
+Days that are not used may be used for up to 5 days of early release at the end of the school year.
 Students who go over 10 days are required to return the Monday morning following graduation to write a reflection on the importance of attendance.
-For more info regarding the senior attendance policy see the 2019 Senior Packet 2019 Senior Packet.
+For more info regarding the senior attendance policy see the 2019 Senior Packet 2020 Senior Packet.

 Seniors Keep Those Grades up!

 Colleges will be looking at how you ‘cross the finish line!’
 Finish Strong!
 If additional academic support is needed help is available after school in the Media Center Monday through Friday from 2:15 – 3:30 p.m.

 The Net Price Calculator is a tool that you can use to estimate your “net price” to attend a particular college or university.
 Net price is the difference between the “sticker” price (full cost) to attend a specific college, minus any grants and scholarships for which you may be eligible.
 Sticker price includes direct charges (tuition and fees, room and board) and indirect costs (books and supplies, transportation, and personal expenses). http://netpricecalculator.collegeboard.org/

 Looking Ahead - Important Dates

 10/1 - Free Application for Federal Student Aid (FAFSA)!